northstowekarate/northstowekarate.github.io/willingham-karate.md

 - Convenient location near Willingham

 ## How to Get Here from Willingham
-Northstowe Karate Club is just **10 minutes from Willingham via B1050 and Station Road**.
+Northstowe Karate Club is just **10 minutes from Willingham** via B1050 and Station Road.
 There's some parking on site, with additional parking available at Pathfinder Primary School, a short walk away.

 ### Address
 The Cabin, 1 The Green, Northstowe, CB24 1FD